AMarsh00/TopologicalNodes/README.md

 ## Examples

-The [`Examples`](./Examples) folder contains working implementations of all algorithms from the paper.
+The [`Examples`](./Examples) folder contains working implementations of all algorithms from the paper and example results.

-Each script saves its output in the same directory it's run from, so you can easily inspect results.

 ---